-The best collection of all things paranormal is the Haunted History Trail, with opportunities to discover four hundred years of history and maybe make some disembodied friends along the way.
+The best collection of all things paranormal is the Haunted History Trail, with opportunities to discover 400 years of history and maybe make some disembodied friends along the way.
 Their website is chock full of spooky locations, spirit hunts, guided tours, haunted inns, ghostly events, and even other-worldly dining all across New York State for the paranormal-curious, even some locations that cater to spectral investigation teams.

 Tour a historic asylum

 Try to make a date with a real ghost at Rolling Hills Asylum in the Greater Niagara town of East Bethany.
 This is not a theatrical attraction—it is an actual historical asylum and one of the most haunted locations in the world, featured on shows like Travel Channel's Ghost Adventures.
 There are tours ranging from two-hour historical flashlight walking tours to the three-hour Psych Hold and eight-hour Captive stay.
 They also have four-hour private quarantined hunts for you and your friends, plus private Ghost Haunts.
 Too much for you?
 Maybe get a sample of the insanity by attending one of their movie nights—check their Facebook page showings this season.

 Medical museums to make you shiver

 From bloodletting to electric shock therapy, what was once cutting-edge medicine can years later seem outlandish.
 The Dr. Best House & Medical Museum in Middleburgh is a step back into a historic Victorian home and medical office.
 The site features a myriad of preserved items, including antique medical equipment like Dr. Best's bottles of potions that range from Hemlock Oil to Digitalis to Calamine Powder.
 Special paranormal programs are held at various times of the year as well.
 In addition, the Saranac Laboratory Museum tells the fascinating story of Saranac Lake's role in the treatment of tuberculosis.

 Explore castle ruins

 On an island just off the shores of the Hudson River are the mysterious, ornate, still-standing remains of Bannerman Castle.
 It was once an ammunition storage facility modeled on a Scottish castle.
-Now the Bannerman Castle Trust hosts musical and theatrical performances, history tours, storytelling, and even meals.
+Now the Bannerman Castle Trust hosts tours, hikes, and outdoor film screenings.

 Find great graveyard tours